Claire Huangci, Heiko Mathias Förster / Prague Royal Philharmonic

-This is the second concert review featuring the Piano Concerto No.5 in E♭ major, op.73, “Emperor”, by Ludwig van Beethoven (1770 – 1827).
+This is the third concert review featuring the Piano Concerto No.5 in E♭ major, op.73, “Emperor”, by Ludwig van Beethoven (1770 – 1827).
 Rather than giving a detailed description of the work, let me just refer to two concert performances in Zurich that I have reviewed in this blog.
 In these blog posts (from concerts on 2016-01-26 and on 2016-12-07), I have given some additional information.

 - Allegro (4/4)